-Dental appointments for children are important to evaluate the teeth and gums as well as to educate the young patient for a lifetime of dental hygiene.
-We will talk with you about your child's oral health and hygiene, including teething, fluoride, brushing and flossing, cavities, sealants and orthodontics.
+Scheduling Pediatric Dental appointments for children are important to evaluate the teeth and gums as well as to educate the young patient for a lifetime of dental hygiene.
+Dr. Glasser talk with you about pediatric dentistry and your child's oral health and hygiene, including teething, fluoride, brushing and flossing, cavities, sealants and orthodontics.

 Pediatric Dental Care